Probation Administration

 (559) 600-4760

-Director Rosalinda Acosta is a 28-year veteran of the Fresno County Probation Department.
+Director Rosalinda Acosta is a 30 plus year veteran of the Fresno County Probation Department.

 Starting as a Fresno State criminology student intern to a Deputy Probation Officer, Director Acosta completed assignments in several divisions of the department.
 She promoted to Probation Services Manager in the Campus Supervision Unit overseeing the expansion of the unit to cover elementary schools and additional school districts.
 Director Acosta also served as Interim Director of the Elkhorn Correctional Facility.
 During this time, she played an instrumental role in leading the transition teams when the Juvenile Hall population moved from an antiquated facility to the present day Juvenile Justice Campus.
 She also managed several units in the Adult Division before promoting to Director.
 As Director she was responsible for the daily oversight and operation of the Juvenile Justice Campus Commitment Facility.
 During her tenure, she along with the JJC administrative team worked to not only maintain the daily operation of the facility in an efficient and proficient manner, but also worked towards developing and implementing new programming at the facility.
 This included PbS (Performance Based Standards) and the initiation of an aftercare transition program to assist youth coming out of the facility to have better opportunities and outcomes upon their release back into the community.
 She followed her work as Director of the Commitment Facility to the assignment of Administrative Services Director, overseeing the department personnel and training, where she was responsible for the department’s adherence to policy and procedures in all department areas, along with ensuring department wide compliance with mandated standards.